kodyrouse/redux-honey/README.md

 // "friend" will be { id: 45, name: "Johnny Boy" }
 const friend = state.get("friends [id=45]");

-// This returns the item in the array that has a name of "Tom Smith"
+// This returns null because no object in the friends array has a name "Frank Sinatra" const emptyFriend = state.get("friends [name=Frank Sinatra]");
-// "friend" will be { id: 21, name: "Tom Smith" }
-const friend = state.get("friends [name=Tom Smith]");
 ```

 Now *that* is pretty freakin cool. 🤓